Nowshin867/Library-mangement-system/README.md

 # Library-mangement-system
 Term Project:In this project you will build a Library Management System (LMS) for a university.
-This must be a web app hosted in the cloud.
+This must be a desktop based.
 The primary language you use for server implementation must be Java.
 You must use either a relational database,
 Functional Requirements:This software manages many aspects of a university library system, including cataloging.
 Users and Authentication:In admin login the user name and password are fixed (name=admin & password=admin) and in librarian login those who can login who were added in admin section by admin